Lifailon/Deploy-Selenium/README.md

 Deploy drivers selenium and chrome via PowerShell.

-🚀 To quickly install all drivers and chromium of the appropriate version, use the following command in your terminal:
+🚀 To quickly install or update all drivers and chromium of the appropriate version, use the following command in your terminal:

 ```PowerShell
 Invoke-Expression(New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Lifailon/Deploy-Selenium/rsa/Deploy-Selenium-Drivers.ps1")